andreapedrini01/solar-tracker-repository/README.md

 After all the preceding verifications and controls, the horizontal movement of the structure is executed until reaching the optimal position for light intensity.

 Once the horizontal movement of the arm is completed, we proceed with the vertical movement (if required) in a similar manner, but taking into consideration the variation of the values ​​of the photoresistors [?] and [?].

-## Getting started
-1. Open the project in Code Composer Studio.
-2. On the Arm Compiler options add the source directory:
-   > *simplelink_msp432_sdk_3_40_01_02/*
-3. On the Arm Linker options, add the following path:
-   > *[...]/simplelink_msp432p4_sdk_3_40_01_02/source/ti/devices/msp432p4xx/driverlib/ccs/msp432p4xx_driverlib.lib*
-4. Build and run the project.
-In the Code Composer Studio console, the values detected by the photoresistors should be visible.

 ## Team
 | Members        | Mail |